Frequently Asked Questions

 Why was my submission deleted?

-Some submission will be deleted during the evaluation process due to one of the following reasons: (1) It was not possible for us to open your file.
+Some submissions will be deleted during the evaluation process due to one of the following reasons: (1) It was not possible for us to open your file.
 In this case, you usually receive an email from us.
-(2) The file was unrelated to IAAC or does not contain any solutions and was thus regarded as spam.
+(2) The file was unrelated to IAAC or did not contain any solutions and was thus regarded as spam.
 (3) The file barely contains any solutions to the problems and was thus regarded as spam, e.g. files that contain only answers to one problem written in a poorly formatted way are usually deleted.

 Pre-Final Round

-Do I need to solve all five problems to qualify for the pre-final round?
+Do I need to solve all five problems to qualify for the Pre-Final Round?

-How does the pre-final round take place?
+How does the Pre-Final Round take place?

-What are the 'research problems' of the pre-final round?
+What are the 'research problems' of the Pre-Final Round?

 The research problems require you to read a short scientific paper that will help you to answer the questions.
-You find more information here: Information Flyer
+You can find more information here: Information Flyer

-When does the pre-final round take place?
+When does the Pre-Final Round take place?

 Final Round